MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/README.md

    pip install pydantic==1.10.13
    ```
 - **Temporary Files**: The `tmp/` folder is cleaned after processing, but ensure disk space is monitored ⏳.
+- **RAGAS Dependency**: Ensure OpenAI API key is valid, as RAGAS requires it for evaluation 🔐.

 ## 🤝 Contributing
 Want to help make Diagnosify better? 🙌